Privacy notice for personal account customers

 2. What do we do with your personal data

-We only use your personal data in order to provide great banking services and where there is a lawful basis to do so.
+We only use your personal data in order to provide great financial services and where there is a lawful basis to do so.

 To fulfil our contract with you, we will use your personal data to:

-- Administer and provide our banking and other related services (for example, account top-ups, payments, direct debits, standing orders and international transfers, as well as additional account benefit services).
+- Administer and provide our financial and other related services (for example, account top-ups, payments, direct debits, standing orders and international transfers, as well as additional account benefit services).

 - To develop and provide a high-quality user experience through the Monese app.